Mathur, Krishnagiri

-Mathur is a town in the Pochampalli Taluk in Krishnagiri District in Tamil Nadu, India.It is located on National Highway NH 77.It is Krishnagiri – Pondicherry Highway.It is located 30 km from Krishnagiri, 24 km from Tirupattur, and 20 km from Uthangarai.
-Mathur is surrounded by Kandili Taluk towards North, Uthangarai Taluk towards South, Bargur Taluk towards North, Tiruppattur Taluk towards East.
+Mathur is a town in the Pochampalli taluk in Krishnagiri District in Tamil Nadu, India.It is located on National Highway NH 77.It is Krishnagiri – Pondicherry Highway.It is located 30 km from Krishnagiri, 24 km from Tirupathur, and 20 km from Uthangarai.
+Mathur is surrounded by Kandhili Taluk towards North, Uthangarai Taluk towards South, Bargur Taluk towards North, Tirupattur taluk towards East.
 Mathur is one of the 10 revenue blocks in Krishnagiri District and consists of 24 panchaya.

 Mathur has a Someshwar temple and a Vishnu temple.
 The Someshwar temple is believed to be at least 450 years old and is famous for the pradosham poojas and circumambulations around the temples on full moon days.

 Demographics

 Tamil, Telugu and Kannada are the languages spoken in Mathur and Tamil is the local language in Mathur.